AKASHAorg/eth-bucharest/documentation/custom-hooks.md

 ▸ **useSaveSettings**(): `Object`

-Hook to save app's settings using sdk settings service
+Hook to save an app's settings using the SDK's settings service

 **`Example`**